 I am entirely comfortable with the fact that I’m American.
 I’m a nurse.
 I’ve done the vast majority of my clinical work in a hospital.
 In short, I can only come being who I am.

 But I’ve taught my courses to thousands of attendees on 6 continents.
-When I prepare a course, I make a concerted effort to continually address the IBLCE exam’s global perspective.
-I teach my attendees to think globally.
+When I prepare a course, I make a concerted effort to continually address the IBCLC exam’s global perspective.
+I teach my students to think globally.

 Have you taken steps to make sure your course gives you a global perspective?
 How are you preparing to think beyond your immediate surroundings?
 Tell me in the comments below!